What is Donald Trump’s net worth?

 This comes after two civil case rulings with multi-million dollar penalties.
 In January, a New York judge ordered Mr Trump to pay writer E Jean Carroll $83.3m after he was found liable for defaming her.

-One month later, he was found liable for financial fraud in New York and ordered to pay more than $350m – though the bond was later brought down to $175m .
+One month later, he was found liable for financial fraud in New York and ordered to pay more than $350m – though the bond was later brought down to $175m as he appeals it.

-While Forbes estimated Mr Trump’s net worth at $2.6bn in September 2023, the pile-up of legal judgements poses substantial risk to his bottom line.
+While Forbes estimated Trump’s net worth at $2.6bn in September 2023, the pile-up of legal judgements poses a substantial risk to his bottom line.

 New York civil fraud trial ruling